Credit Score for Apartments: Complete Guide to Rental Checks

 Will Many Bids Hurt My Credit?

-Many hard checks in a short period can lower your score.
+Many hard checks in a short time can lower your score.
 But:

 • Checks within 14 days often count as one